 NFToptions.app is one of the first tools for creating and executing options contracts on the Solana blockchain.
 NFTs allow for tokenizing any asset, so anyone can digitally make an options contract by minting an NFT for their house, piece of fine art, or land and then placing the contract on the blockchain.

 If you are familiar with options in the stock market, NFT options on Solana work similarly to them with some key differentiators:

 - Thanks to the auditable nature of the blockchain network, there is complete transparency, and you can verify ownership of tokens quickly and easily.

-- NFTs allow us to tokenize any kind of assets, so there are more asset classes than on the traditional stock market.
+- NFTs allow us to tokenize any kind of asset, so there are more asset classes than on the traditional stock market.

 - There are no naked options because, with NFTs, you can only transfer assets you own.
 Naked options are widespread on the stock market and create a lot of risks.

 - There are no brokers, and all transfers are direct.